The Sunday Best is a collection of articles I’ve curated for your reading pleasure.

-If you and your special someone aren’t on the same page financially, how can you find harmony?
-My friend Andy has been known to Budget Party and Cubert convinced his wife to join him in Early Retirement Bliss.
+Budget Party and Cubert convinced his wife to join him in Early Retirement Bliss.
 Whitney Hansen has some additonal ideas.
 4 Steps to Get Your Partner on the Same Financial Page.

 I reviewed a couple of FIRE books published in 2019 earlier this week.
 Financial Freedom and Playing with FIRE in Financial Freedom for Millennials.
 Congratulations to JHL and Kathy S who won copies of the two books signed by the authors!